mschaef/sql-file/README.md

 ## Limitations

-The database provided by `sql-file` is strictly embedded in a host application, and does not support inbound connections over a network.
+The database engine provided by `sql-file` is strictly embedded in a host application, and does not support inbound connections over a network.
 Compared to a traditional database design, where the database sits in a separate process, this can make it more inconvenient to inspect the state of the database.